deepinv/deepinv/docs/source/user_guide/training/distributed.rst

 Distributed training is useful when you want to train a model but one process cannot hold the full computation or would be too slow.
 Common scenarios include:

-**Many physics operators**: if your measurements come from several operators :math:`A_i`, the framework can split them across ranks.
+**Many physics operators**: if your measurements can be split across several sub-operators :math:`A_i`, the framework can split them across ranks.
 Each rank applies its local operators and the results are combined automatically.